developer-zebra/developer-zebra-site/src/techdocs/usecases/index.md

       - url: ../../emdk-for-xamarin/
         label: 'EMDK for Xamarin (C#)'
   - title: Migration and Modernization
-    description: Zebra solutions can put a modern face apps that use terminal emulation or help move apps from older platforms to modern ones.
+    description: Migration tools can put a new face on older apps, modernize apps for terminal emulation or help move apps from older platforms to new ones.
     url: ../usecases
     image: /images/products/link-os.png
     sections: